+In November 1995, China issued its first public defense white paper, which focused on arms control and disarmament.
 Also, China signed the Chemical Weapons Convention (CWC) in January 1993.
 On April 25, 1997, China deposited its instrument of ratification of the CWC, before it entered into force on April 29, 1997.
 From 1993-1998, the PRC issued export control regulations on chemicals.
-In November 1995, China issued its first public defense white paper, which focused on arms control and disarmament.
+On October 14, 2002, on the eve of a Bush-Jiang summit, the PRC issued regulations for export controls over dual-use biological agents and related technology.

 Nevertheless, China is not a member of the MTCR, Nuclear Suppliers Group (NSG) (requiring full-scope safeguards), or Australia Group (AG) (on chemical and biological weapons).
+Although 93 countries signed the International Code of Conduct Against Ballistic Missile Proliferation in The Hague on November 25, 2002, China did not.
 PRC weapons proliferation has persisted, aggravating trends that result in more ambiguous technical assistance, longer range missiles, more indigenous capabilities, and secondary (retransferred) proliferation.
 The Director of Central Intelligence (DCI) noted that, for July-December 1996, "China was the most significant supplier of WMD-related goods and technology to foreign countries."
-The DCI's semi-annual reports, required by the FY1997 Intelligence Authorization Act, have named the PRC (plus Russia and North Korea) as "key suppliers" of dangerous technology.
+As required by Section 721 of the FY1997 Intelligence Authorization Act, the DCI's semi-annual reports, "Unclassified Report to Congress on the Acquisition of Technology Relating to Weapons of Mass Destruction and Advanced Conventional Munitions," have named the PRC (plus Russia and North Korea) as "key suppliers" of dangerous technology.